buitcj/docs/notes/git_notes.md

 Revert
 ======

-Revert will modify your files to make it identical to a different version
+Revert will modify your files to make it identical to a different version.

 Example: Can revert multiple unrelated commits in a single command.